 Over the course of the Star Wars saga audiences have been taken on a journey not only aboard spaceships and battle stations, but across a host of mesmerising worlds.
 As we look deeper into our own Galaxy we are finding more and more strange new alien worlds.
-Even in our own Solar System there are planets and moons very familiar to those seen in the Star Wars universe.

 The asteroid field

 To evade being shot down by Tie Fighters in The Empire Strikes Back, the Millennium Falcon hides out in an asteroid field.